To run a thriving Shopify store, you must adjust according to valuable data rather than guesswork or assumptions.

 Metrics are quantitative measures that tell how some aspects of your Ecommerce site perform.

-An example would be the number of users who visits your Shopify store (website traffic).
+An example would be the number of users who visit your Shopify store (website traffic).

 Before you enable Google Analytics for ECommerce tracking, it’s nice to learn these key metrics that can help you make the necessary adjustments, and increase your sales.